kyphan38/arca/assets/docs/2-technologies/cloud/aws /3-foundations/4-networking.md

 - Layer 1 (Physical) specifications define the transmission and reception of raw bit streams between a device and a shared physical medium
 - It defines things like voltage levels, timing, rates, distances, modulation, and connectors
+- It defines characteristics like voltage levels, timing, rates, distances, modulation, and connectors
 - Physical medium can be copper (electrical), fibre (light), or wifi (RF)

 Physical HUB